 Keeping a journal

 I know it sounds like an assignment from your high school English teacher, but keeping a journal (the pen and paper kind) has allowed me an entirely reflective space for my writing.
-Although I write on the web and enjoy writing to be read, the opposite arrangement helps me stay sane.
+Although I write on the web and enjoy writing for an audience, the opposite arrangement helps me stay sane.

 Taking time off(line)